Warriappendi Secondary School: History

 In the 1960s and 1970s, teachers and parents found that mainstream South Australian schools were not suitable for all children, especially a large group of Aboriginal children who lived in the south-eastern corner of Adelaide city centre.
 Leila Rankine (1992–1993) and her sister Veronica Brodie (1941–2007) are regarded as the founders of the school as it was by their efforts that it was established.
 They also contributed to its ongoing development through subsequent moves.

 The Department of Education rented a room from the Church of England in Moore street, at the location of the St Mary Magdalene's Church, which was called the South-East Corner School for a while.
 In mid-1980, a new school, the Moore Street Alternative School, was established on the site.
 This was a co-educational secondary school for Aboriginal and non-Aboriginal students who were not doing well in mainstream schools.
 Greg Winner was appointed as principal, and around 30 students enrolled at the school initially.

 The building was in poor condition, so the Education Department obtained 25 Naldera Street in Glandore, which at different times in its history been the site of Edwardstown Girls Reformatory (1891–1898); Edwardstown Industrial School (1898–1949); Glandore Industrial School (1949–1958); Glandore Children's Home (1958–1966); renamed Glandore Boys' Home in 1966, eventually being closed on 4 February 1973.
 (Note: Now (2025) Glandore Community Centre.)
 Staff and programs were developed on this site.

 A new home was found for it on the site of the Richmond Infant School on South Road, Marleston, in February 1983, when it was renamed Warriappendi.
 The school took on an Aboriginal focus, and the new name was chosen by the founders in association with Narungga man Peter Buckskin (Note: Formerly Dean of Aboriginal Engagement and Strategic Projects at the University of South Australia, as of 2025, chair of the South Australian Aboriginal Education and Training Consultative Committee and the Co-Chair of the National Aboriginal and Torres Strait Islander Education Corporation) and in consultation with Kaurna people.
 The word Warriappendi means "to seek" or "searching for" in the Kaurna language, and marked the first time that Kaurna people themselves had chosen ta Kaurna word for public naming purposes.

-In February 2025, Warriappendi Secondary School relocated to a new site in John Street, Thebarton, due to the River Torrens to Darlington road-building project.
+In February 2025, Warriappendi Secondary School relocated to a new site in Ann Nelson Drive, Thebarton, due to the River Torrens to Darlington road-building project.